robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-21 16:07:57 UTC
+**Last Updated:** 2025-12-21 16:41:08 UTC

 **Status:** Maintenance
-**Reason:** The panda cam is currently undergoing scheduled maintenance.
+**Reason:** The panda cam system is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Please check back later for the live feed; the camera should be available again soon.
+**Recommendation:** Please check back later; the live feed should be available again after maintenance is completed.
-**Technical Note:** The status image indicates a maintenance message with a timestamp of 16:07 UTC, and the background is grey with red text, signaling an intentional downtime.
+**Technical Note:** The image indicates a grey background with red text stating \

-**Blog Summary:** The panda cam is temporarily unavailable due to scheduled maintenance.
-We appreciate your patience and look forward to sharing adorable panda moments soon!

 ---